Mays-M/White-Hat-hacker/Reverse Engineering.md

 ### Check serial function

-""The begin of this function start with set of codes to check the length of a string as user input, it is obtained from the function argument =19 characters, and if True jump to location in the memory call loc_804920A for further instructions.
+The begin of this function start with set of codes to check the length of a string as user input, it is obtained from the function argument =19 characters, and if True jump to location in the memory call loc_804920A for further instructions.
 After checking the condition, the function starts to set the serial instructions and